 #10 Palaiokastro: Acropolis of Nisyros

-On a hill above Mandraki, the cyclopean walls of a Hellenistic Acropolis of Nisyros.
-The huge stone blocks of the ancient fortress were layered exactly on top of each other and adapted.
-The grounds of the Palaiokastros of Nisyros are extensive and partly overgrown by nature.
+On a hill above Mandraki stand the cyclopean walls of the Hellenistic Acropolis of Nisyros.
+The massive stone blocks of the ancient fortress were precisely stacked on top of one another and fitted together.
+The grounds of Palaiokastro on Nisyros are extensive and partly overgrown with vegetation.

-With a bit of luck, you will discover a short-eared owl in the numerous oak trees during the day.
-On information boards you can find out about the origin of the Palaiokastro (also Paleokastro).
-From the fortress, the panorama of Mandraki, the Aegean Sea and the offshore island of Gyali is magnificent.
+With a bit of luck, you may spot a short-eared owl in the numerous oak trees during the day.
+Information boards provide details about the origins of the Palaiokastro (also Paleokastro).
+From the fortress, the panoramic view of Mandraki, the Aegean Sea, and the offshore island of Gyali is magnificent.

-The gigantic walls (around 330 BC) are among the best preserved of their kind in the whole of Greece.
-In some places, the wall with the stone blocks stacked exactly on top of each other is up to 3.50 m thick.
-The similarity with sites from other parts of the world (including Inca culture in South America) is striking.
-Admission to the Palaiokastro is free.
+The gigantic walls (dating from around 330 BC) are among the best preserved of their kind in all of Greece.
+In some places, the wall—with stone blocks stacked precisely on top of one another—is up to 3.50 meters thick.
+The similarity to sites in other parts of the world (including Inca culture in South America) is striking.
+Admission to Palaiokastro is free.

 Archaeological Museum of Nisyros

-In the archaeological Museum of Nisyros in Mandraki, among other things, finds from Paleokastro are exhibited.
-You will also get an insight into the island’s important past.
+The Archaeological Museum of Nisyros in Mandraki displays, among other things, artifacts from Paleokastro.
+You’ll also gain insight into the island’s significant past.
 In the early Middle Ages, up to 12,000 people are said to have lived on Nisyros.
-The compact museum houses numerous remarkable artifacts from different eras.
+The compact museum houses numerous remarkable artifacts from various eras.
 Admission to the museum costs €4 (closed on Tuesdays).

-#11 Hike to the highest mountain of Nisyros
+#11 Hike to the highest mountain on Nisyros

-On the way back to Mandraki, a road branches off to the right to the Evangelistria Monastery.
-From here you can take a hike up the highest mountain on the island at 698 meters, the Diavatis or Profitis Iliad, with his snow-white Prophet Elijah chapel.
+On the way back to Mandraki, a road branches off to the right leading to the Evangelistria Monastery.
+From here, you can hike up the island’s highest mountain, standing at 698 meters—Diavatis or Profitis Iliad—featuring its snow-white Prophet Elijah chapel.

-You hike through beautiful nature, past ruined houses from pre-Christian times and terraced grounds, the hanging gardens of the Diavatis.
-Below the summit you come to the Church of Panagia Diavatiani.
-Opposite is an old cistern and some fig trees line a kind of church square.
+You hike through beautiful natural scenery, past ruined houses from pre-Christian times and terraced fields—the hanging gardens of Diavatis.
+Below the summit, you’ll reach the church of Panagia Diavatiani.
+Opposite it is an old cistern, and fig trees line a sort of church square.

-This is also where the hiking trail seems to end.
-Only a hard-to-see trail leads up to the summit.
-The snow-white chapel shines from afar and when you reach the top, it seems as if you can touch the sky.
-From the top you have a wonderful panoramic view of the Dodecanese Islands.
+This is also where the hiking trail appears to end.
+Only a barely visible path leads up to the summit.
+The snow-white chapel shines from afar, and when you reach the top, it feels as if you can touch the sky.
+From the summit, you have a wonderful panoramic view of the Dodecanese Islands.

-Inside the chapel there is heavenly peace.
+Inside the chapel, there is a heavenly sense of peace.
 Light a candle and pause for a moment.
 A magical place where you are mostly all alone.
-For the hike (there and back) you have to plan about 2.5 hours.
-We therefore recommend that you only tackle the hiking tour if you spend the night on the island.
+For the hike (there and back), you should plan about 2.5 hours.
+We therefore recommend that you only undertake the hike if you are spending the night on the island.

-💡 Guided tours on Nisyros Whether it’s a private day tour across the island or a guided hike along the old stone paths of Nisyros – with the colleagues from Anaema you will get to know the island better from the locals’ point of view.
+💡 Guided tours on Nisyros Whether it’s a private day tour across the island or a guided hike along the old stone paths of Nisyros—with the team from Anaema, you’ll get to know the island better from a local’s perspective.
 More information: Anaema Nisyros

 More tips for the island of Nisyros